Alternative delivery locations

 If you integrate PickPost and My Post 24 into your shop, your customers will enjoy the following advantages:

-- Map selection means the consignment is automatically addressed in the background to a service point using the PickPost service or My Post 24 terminal.
+- Map selection means the consignment is automatically addressed in the background to an access point using the PickPost service or My Post 24 terminal.

 - Customers no longer need to provide their User ID.